2014–15 Museum Teacher Fellowship Program

 Each year, the Museum designates up to 20 educators—from grades 7 through 12 and community college faculty—as new Museum teacher fellows.
 These educators must show evidence of extensive knowledge of Holocaust history, successful teaching experience, and participation in community and professional organizations.

-Fellows participate in a five-day, all-expenses-paid summer institute at the Museum in Washington, DC, designed to immerse them in advanced historical and pedagogical issues.
-Following the summer institute, they are expected to create and implement an outreach project in their schools, colleges, communities, or professional organizations.
+Fellows participate in the Pines, Sarna, Statfeld Summer Institute for the Museum Teacher Fellowship Program held at the Museum in Washington, DC.
+This five-day, all-expenses-paid institute is designed to immerse fellows in advanced historical and pedagogical issues.
+Following the institute, they are expected to create and implement an outreach project in their schools, colleges, communities, or professional organizations.
 In July of the following year, they attend a follow-up program at the Museum to assess their efforts and to continue their study of the Holocaust with Museum staff and noted speakers.

 The Museum welcomes applications from community college faculty and middle and high school teachers of history, social studies, foreign languages, English, and journalism.
 Librarians and instructional media specialists are encouraged to apply as well, and the Museum will also consider other content areas.
 Applicants must teach in United States schools and have taught the Holocaust for a minimum of five years.